kage1020/react-firebase-hooks/README.md

 # @kage1020/react-firebase-hooks

-A fork of react-firebase-hooks with updated bug fixing and dependencies.
+A fork of react-firebase-hooks with updated bug fixes and dependencies.

 A set of reusable [React Hooks](https://reactjs.org/docs/hooks-intro.html) for [Firebase](https://firebase.google.com/).